Drift Observations and Mitigation in LCLS-II RF: SEL PHASE OFFSET

 \section{SEL PHASE OFFSET}

-The complex-number DSP output of a Delayen-style SEL controller should have almost constant real part.
-If the ``Cheeto'' is tilted, meaning the detuning signal bleeds into the real part, the phase offset should be adjusted.
+The complex-number DSP output of a Delayen-style SEL controller should have almost constant real part when correcting for cavity microphonics.
+In real time, this can be visualized in an I \& Q distribution which in LCLS-II operations has been nicknamed the ``Cheeto'' plot.
+If the ``Cheeto'' is tilted, meaning the detuning signal bleeds into the real part, the phase offset should be adjusted to reestablish orthogonality.
 Human operators can't be expected to do that for 296 cavities!
 Instead, we have a python-based process that runs every 20~minutes, looking for that correlation and adjusting the phase offset to remove it.
 That process can only work when a cavity's field control loops are {\bf not} clipping.

-Optimized SEL phase offset changes observed during normal operations (for a quarter of the cavities) are shown in figure ~\ref{sel_poff_drift}.
-Median span is 3.7$^\circ$.
+Optimized SEL phase offset changes observed during normal operations (for a quarter of the cavities) are shown in figure~\ref{sel_poff_drift}, with a median span of 3.7$^\circ$.

-Drifts like this in the system got much worse when PRL phase locking was added, because it only changed the phase in the PRC, not RFS.
+System drifts like this got much worse when the PRL phase locking feature was first added, because it only changed the phase in the PRC, not RFS.
 After copying the DDS phase offset from PRC to RFS, all 18 RF channels (in three chassis) stay phase-stable in the presence of LO phase drift.
-Testing with adjacent cryomodules shows daily span of {\tt SEL\_POFF} was reduced from 43$^\circ$ to 10$^\circ$, as shown in figure~\ref{prl_zero_effect}.
+Testing with adjacent cryomodules in L3 shows that the daily span of {\tt SEL\_POFF} was reduced from 43$^\circ$ to 10$^\circ$, as shown in figure~\ref{prl_zero_effect}.